 1891 – (Born) Edward Louis Bernays (November 22, 1891 − March 9, 1995) was referred to in his obituary as “the father of public relations.”

 1910 – The patent (#976,267) for a steel-shafted golf club was issued to Arthur F. Knight of Schenectady, NY.

 1927 – The patent (#1,650,334) for a snowmobile (motor toboggan) was issued to Carl J.E.
 Eliason of Saynor, Wisconsin.

-1932 – The patent (#1,888,533) for a computer pump was issued to the inventors, Robert J. Jauch, Ivan R. Farnham and Ross H. Arnold for their “Liquid Dispensing Apparatus”.
-The technology has led us to the modern gas pump.
+1932 – The patent (#1,888,533) for a computer pump was issued to the inventors Robert J. Jauch, Ivan R. Farnham, and Ross H. Arnold for their “Liquid Dispensing Apparatus.”
+Technology has led us to the modern gas pump.

-1935 – First commercial crossing of Pacific Ocean by plane (China Clipper).
-On November 29, the airplane reached its destination, Manila, after traveling via Honolulu, Midway Island, Wake Island, and Guam, and delivered over 110,000 pieces of mail.
+1935 – First commercial crossing of the Pacific Ocean by plane (China Clipper).
+On November 29, the airplane reached its destination, Manila, after traveling via Honolulu, Midway Island, Wake Island, and Guam and delivering over 110,000 pieces of mail.

 1941 – The US Food and Drug Administration specified the first minimum daily requirements for dietary supplements for vitamin A, vitamin C, vitamin D, thiamine, riboflavin, calcium, iron, iodine, and phosphorus.